Skip to content

 For step-by-step setup instructions, see Create an Oracle Database Server Workload.

 The credential injection happens during the Oracle authentication handshake (O5LOGON flow).
 Aembit supports passwords stored by Oracle in the 12C password verifier format.
 Older password verifier formats (11G, 10G) aren’t supported.
-The only change to your client configuration is using aembit as the password—no driver modifications are needed.
+The only change to your client configuration is using aembit as the password.
+Your application doesn’t require driver modifications.

-Aembit supports Oracle Database 19c and 21c in the Limited Beta.
+Aembit supports Oracle Database 19c and 21c.
 Oracle 19c is the most widely deployed version in enterprise environments due to its long-term support status, and Oracle 21c covers organizations using innovation releases.
 Both versions support the same O5LOGON authentication flow and 12C password version, so Aembit’s credential injection works identically for both.

 AspectOracle 19cOracle 21c